Common Settings for Auth Modules

 If you suspect that a malicious user has gained unauthorized access:

-- Access the user profile for each compromised account and change their passwords.
+Access the user profile for each compromised account and request that they change their passwords.
 You can force these users to change their passwords the next time they attempt to log in.
+Alternatively, you can force all users to change the passwords for their Hub accounts.
+For more information, see Require New Passwords for Hub Logins.